 On this Page:

-Under this program FDA has several responsibilities, including:
+Under this program FDA is responsible for:

-- Promoting the adoption, implementation and enforcement of regulatory standards as provided in the model Grade A Pasteurized Milk Ordinance (PMO)
+- Promoting the adoption, implementation and enforcement of regulatory standards as provided in the Model Grade A Pasteurized Milk Ordinance (PMO)

 - Quarterly publication of compliance and enforcement ratings

-- The evaluation and approval of milk laboratories
+- Evaluation and approval of milk laboratories

 - The biennial evaluation of state milk control programs